alchemycodelab/batteries-included-web-01-soccer-scorekeeper/README.md

 ## Learning Objectives
 - Model out examples of state that might be tracked using an array of objects
 - Use an object to create a data model for an item in the human world
-- Use the FormData  constructor to grab multiple named values from an HTML form.
-- Use the submit handler with e.preventDefault() to manage form submissions.
 - Use the type attribute on input tags to create email , number , password , and numerous other inputs.
 - Create an object of primitive values and access any item in that object by key using dot and bracket notation
 - Create an array of complex values (objects or arrays) and access any item in that array by index using bracket notation